atomx1100/cyberpedia/xrd.md

 * what do the x-rays interact with when they are reflected?, matter interaction, type of scattering involved
 * why em wave must have a wavelength at least as short as the interatomic distance for probing a crystal?
 * whats the reason for the order of the optics? what if swapped DS and SS?
+* why does light diverges?

+* is the role of the optics to bring the x-ray beam closer to its ideal case?

 **levels of abstraction**
 light-matter interaction